lastingParadox/ff-site/archive-to-markdown/md/ff2/19-pushing-up-daisies.md

 **Zander** _(15-Sep-18 05:16 PM)_

-> t!8ball Does Emmett dive under the surface and playfully grab Iris' leg?
+t!8ball Does Emmett dive under the surface and playfully grab Iris' leg?

 **Tatsumaki** _(15-Sep-18 05:16 PM)_

-> 🎱 | It is decidedly so,
+> 🎱 | It is decidedly so, Zander.
-> Zander
-> .

 **Jelsafan0** _(15-Sep-18 05:16 PM)_